-All new first-year students, commuters and residents, are expected to take part in a comprehensive two-day, one-night New Student Orientation Program during the month of July.
+All new first-year students, commuters and residents, are expected to take part in a comprehensive two-day, one-night New Student Orientation Program during the months of June and July.
 This structured program includes educational and social activities designed to ease the transition to college life at Monmouth and to give students opportunities to meet and interact with other new students.
 Prior to the program, students must complete an online Math Placement Assessment and may need to complete a Language Assessment.
 During orientation, students will attend an advising/registration program during which they will work with a First-Year Advisor to develop a schedule for the fall semester.
 They will also meet faculty, staff, and students with whom they'll be interacting during the first year.

 Throughout the academic year, many programs are offered to continue the transition process.

 Families of first-year students have the opportunity to learn about campus services through our Family Orientation.
 In the fall parents/families are invited to campus to participate in Family Weekend, which traditionally takes place in late September or October.